Calsign/APDE/README.md

  - Export sketch as a signed APK file or as an Eclipse-compatible Android project
  - Internal Android Manifest file configuration (sketch permissions, orientation lock, etc.)
  - Sketch output and exceptions in console by injecting a log broadcaster (may be disabled)
- - Undo / Redo
+ - Undo/Redo
  - Add files to sketch's "data" folder
  - A set of examples (more to come soon)
  - Color selector
  - Change sketch icon wizard
- - Auto format, comment / uncomment, increase / decrease indent
+ - Auto format, comment/uncomment, increase/decrease indent
  - Syntax highlighting
  - Automatic saving